 If you are looking for a fulfilling Indonesian lunch recipe, Nasi Padang is your friend.
 Countless urbanites in the region, as well as in far-flung Singapore, have it for lunch breaks, too.
 Remember to follow the local custom of enjoying the meal with your clean hands and iced tea.

 How hard could it be to find the perfect Nasi Padang in Jakarta?

 The Chinese population in Indonesia has a long history with this nation.
 Therefore, Chinese influence is noticeable in many aspects of Indonesian life.
 One obvious example lies with Otak-Otak, a traditional delicacy from Palembang that has a Chinese name.

-While the literal translation is “brain”, Otat-Otak is actually made from ground fish, tapioca (cassava root starch), and spices.
+While the literal translation is “brain”, Otat-Otak is actually made from ground fish, tapioca, and spices.
 The name perhaps refers to the whitish color of this dish.
 Like other local delicacies, Otat-Otak is a sought-after dish in Malaysia, Singapore, and several nearby countries.

 Palembangese people complete Otak-Otak by wrapping the savory paste in banana leaf before steaming or grilling it.
 They serve the dish with fermented soy sauce as a snack or with steamed rice.

 Different variations of Otak-Otak exist in the rest of Indonesia as well as other Southeast Asian countries.
 For example, Jakarta inhabitants eat it with peanut sauce, while Malaysians and Singaporeans add turmeric or curry powder to the paste to get an orange appearance.